Synthetic Data Generation Using Large Language Models: Advances in Text and Code: Synthetic Data Generation for Text Tasks

 \textbf{Distribution Alignment} Another subtle issue is aligning the synthetic data distribution with the real data distribution of the task.
 Synthetic data that is too \textit{out-of-distribution} may not actually help the model perform better on real data.
 For example, an LLM might generate very pedantic or overly complex sentences that, while correct, do not resemble the style of text the model will see at test time.
-Techniques like the \textit{Step-by-Step} method mentioned earlier explicitly target alignment by focusing on misclassified real examples \citep{shinn_reflexion_2023}.
-Additionally, some works (e.g., \citep{zhang_effective_2023} in the context of topic-guided generation) aim to ensure the synthetic data covers the same topical space as the real data.
+Techniques like the \textit{Step-by-Step} method mentioned earlier explicitly target alignment by focusing on misclassified real examples \cite{shinn_reflexion_2023}.
+Additionally, some works (e.g., \cite{zhang_effective_2023} in the context of topic-guided generation) aim to ensure the synthetic data covers the same topical space as the real data.
 If real data topics are unknown (in zero-shot cases), one might use broad coverage generation and then filter to those that seem plausible.

 \textbf{Synthetic QA and Reasoning} An emerging area is using LLMs to generate not just answers but also \textbf{explanations or reasoning chains} for QA tasks.
-For instance, to train models that perform multi-hop reasoning, one can prompt an LLM to generate a question, the correct answer, and a step-by-step explanation (chain-of-thought).
+For instance, to train models that perform multi-hop reasoning, one can prompt an LLM to generate a question, the correct answer, and a step-by-step explanation (chain-of-thought \footnote{Chain-of-thought (CoT) prompting guides models to produce intermediate reasoning steps or explanations before providing a final answer~\cite{fan_chain--thought_2023}.}).
 This produces synthetic training data for both the task and the format of reasoning.
 However, ensuring the correctness of the chain-of-thought is challenging; often an LLM might reach a correct answer via a flawed explanation, or vice versa.
 Therefore, researchers sometimes constrain generation by verifying final answers or using tools (like calculators, knowledge bases) in the loop to confirm intermediate facts.